 - 202. Principles of Logic (3).
 Major topics in the philosophy of language, and the principles of inductive and deductive logic.
-Designed for the general student and for those who expect to do advanced work in law, medicine, science, theology, and philosophy. - 321.
-Introduction to Philosophy (3).
-The meaning, scope, problems and methods of philosophy.
-Use is made of original materials. - 322.
-Ancient Philosophy (3).
-The development of philosophy in the western world from its inception in Greece through the early medieval period. - 331.
-Ethics (3).
-The nature and source of moral values and the logic of moral reasoning in classical ethical systems. - 335.
-Ethics for Human Services (3).
-An applied ethics course in which ethical dilemmas confronted in human services vocations will be examined in relation to current moral, legal, and professional standards. - 341.
-Philosophy of Science (3).
-The methods, presuppositions, and principles of explanation in the natural and behavioral sciences.
+Designed for the general student and for those who expect to do advanced work in law, medicine, science, theology, and philosophy. - Introduction to Philosophy (3).
+The meaning, scope, problems and methods of 321. philosophy.
+Use is made of original materials. - Ancient Philosophy (3).
+The development of philosophy in the western world from its inception in Greece through the early medieval period. - Ethics (3).
+The nature and source of moral values and the logic of moral reason-331. ing in classical ethical systems. - Ethics for Human Services (3).
+An applied ethics course in which ethical dilem-335. mas confronted in human services vocations will be examined in relation to current moral, legal, and professional standards. - Philosophy of Science (3).
+The methods, presuppositions, and principles of ex-341. planation in the natural and behavioral sciences.